Shernee Tan-Tambut

-Shernee Tan-Tambut is a Filipino politician currently serving as a member of the House of Representatives of the Philippines under the Kusug Tausug partylist.
+Shernee Abubakar Tan-Tambut (born January 1, 1986) is a Filipino politician who currently serving as vice mayor of Maimbung since 2025.
+She served as representative of the House of Representatives of the Philippines under the Kusug Tausug partylist from 2016 to 2025.

 Political career

 The Kusug Tausug partylist first won a seat at the 2016 elections.
 This seat by the organization advocating for the Tausūg people and other marginalized sectors was filled in by first nominee Shernee Tan-Tambut.
 She is known for questioning the alleged corruption behind the budget usage in the now defunct Autonomous Region in Muslim Mindanao (ARMM).
 She won two fresh mandates in the 2019 and 2022 elections.

 Tan-Tambut has promoted the use of traditional Tausug cloth, pis syabit.

 She proposed expanding the martial law imposed in Mindanao by President Rodrigo Duterte via Proclamation No. 216 in response to the 2017 Marawi siege nationwide.
 She believed that the presence of the New People's Army in Visayas and Mindanao could justify the expansion.

 Tan-Tambut also opposed the provision of the Bangsamoro Organic Law which did not allow individual provinces in the ARMM to vote if they want to be included in the new Bangsamoro autonomous region.
 Her province of Sulu was included in the new region which replaced the ARMM in 2019 despite most Sulu residents voting against the 2019 plebiscite.
 The Supreme Court nullified Sulu's inclusion in September 2024.

 She also proposed the designation of a permanent official residence for the vice president during the 19th Congress.

 For the 2025 election, she ran for the position of vice mayor of Maimbung under the Lakas party.
-Outgoing vice mayor Ainan Tan was named Kusug's first nominee to replace Tan-Tambut.
+Outgoing vice mayor Aiman Tan was named Kusug's first nominee to replace Tan-Tambut.